eniklas/gamatrix/README.md

 # for cidr in 192.168.0.0/24 1.2.3.4 5.6.7.8; do iptables -A gamatrix --src $cidr -j ACCEPT ; done
 ```

-Reject everyone else that tries to reach gamatrix-gog (be sure to use the right port):
+Reject everyone else that tries to reach gamatrix (be sure to use the right port):

 ```pre
 # iptables -A gamatrix -m tcp -p tcp --dport 80 -j REJECT